 There is a verdict in Metro Verdicts Monthly in Prince George’s County that I’m amazed has received no media coverage.
 The Plaintiff, a 17-year-old baseball pitcher, received a $52,703 verdict for the right arm fracture he suffered while throwing a pitch in a baseball game.

-Two questions come to mind: who would you sue and what would be the cause of action?
-Apparently, Plaintiff’s lawyer found answers to both of these questions.
+Two questions come to mind: who would you sue and what would cause action?
+Apparently, the Plaintiff’s lawyer found answers to both questions.
 The jury found that the tournament organizer, Baseball Players Association, built the pitcher’s mound too big and too deep.

 Chartis was the insurance company defending the claim for Baseball Players Association.
-Chartis has 34,000 employees and serves more than 40 million clients in over 160 countries and jurisdictions.
-Why have you never head of them, then?
+Chartis has 34,000 employees and serves over 40 million clients in over 160 countries and jurisdictions.
+Why have you never heard of them, then?
 Chartis is a spin-off of AIG, changing their name because of the taint of the bailout.